 1. They help us store water

 Dams help us to build water storage.
-These stored water can then be used for various purposes including domestic industry and irrigation.
+This stored water can then be used for various purposes including domestic industry and irrigation.
 Everyday activities such as drinking, cooking, bathing, washing, and watering gardens are part of the domestic use facilitated through dams.
 The industry uses dams for generating electric power and improving river navigation.
-Lastly, they provide a water supply for irrigation that enhances food production.
-In other words, people can rely on dams to supply water even in drought.

 2. Dams control floods

 For centuries people have been building dams to prevent floods.
 The unpredictable floods need to be controlled otherwise it results in massive loss of lives and property.
 The dams capture the flood water into the reservoir.
-That way, the flow is controlled, allowing for proper storage and release of water in supervised conditions.
-It not only saves human settlements in the nearby areas but also the crops from unanticipated damage.

 3. They provide a stable navigation system

 The ships travel through water, but if the river is unnavigable, the journey will be affected.
 That’s when dams are built to provide a stable river navigation system.
 This way, the depth of water can be maintained yearly, allowing boats and ships to transport goods.
-In the absence of dams, the depth of the river may be uneven because of the changing weather, therefore making it unsuitable for transportation.

 4. Dams generate electricity